 How does it work?

-Attackers attach files to email that that can install malware capable of destroying data and stealing information.
+Malicious email attachments are designed to launch an attack on a users computer.
+The attachments within these malicious emails can be disguised as documents, PDFs, e-files, and voicemails.
+Attackers attach these files to email that can install malware capable of destroying data and stealing information.
 Some of these infections can allow the attacker to take control of the user’s computer, giving attackers access to the screen, capture keystrokes, and access other network systems.

 Since many email systems automatically block obvious malicious programs, attackers conceal a piece of software called an exploit inside other types of commonly emailed files – Microsoft Word documents, a ZIP or RAR files, Adobe PDF documents, or even image and video files.
 The exploit takes advantage of software vulnerabilities and then downloads the intended malicious software, called a payload, to the computer.
 Attackers can also embed a malicious macro in the document and use social engineering to trick the user into clicking the “Enable Content” button that will allow the macro to run and infect the victim’s computer.